 The Edge does have an edge in the organization category.
-It is not a large capacity bag (12 liters of measured space), but it holds a lot of useful items for the office or for school.
-It keeps your electronics secure and the pockets make for a fun and functional organization system.
+It is not a large capacity bag at just 12 liters, but it holds a lot of useful items for the office or school.
+It keeps your electronics secure, and the pockets make for a fun and functional organization system.

-Under the flap, there is a large mesh pocket that is quite useful, from scarves we didn't need in the afternoon's warmth to that packet of gum that was annoying us in our pants pocket.
-It is accessible when the lid is flipped open, and the open lid also helps to balance the bag like a bicycle's kickstand on your desk or a table.
+Under the flap, there is a large mesh pocket that is quite useful.
+It is accessible when the lid is flipped open, and the open lid also helps to balance the bag like a bicycle kickstand when setting up on your desk or a table.
 The plethora of pockets that this bag offers was a favorite feature for many of our testers.

-This bag is excellent for toting around your electronics.
-It has very good padding for your laptop and/or tablet, with Velcro keeper straps that secure the internal sleeves and keep the contents more secure.
-There are lots of pockets to stash cords and keep organized, and the main compartment accommodates a 17-inch laptop.
+This bag is excellent for toting around electronics.
+It has excellent padding for a laptop or tablet, with Velcro keeper straps that secure the internal sleeves and keep the contents more secure.
+There are lots of pockets to stash cords, and the main compartment accommodates a 17-inch laptop.

-In the driving rain, we chose to stash our tablet in the sleeve on the back of the bag which had a more confidence-inspiring, weatherproof flap.
+In the driving rain, we chose to stash our tablet in the sleeve on the back of the bag, which has a more confidence-inspiring, weatherproof flap.
 However, this may not have been necessary — the whole bag does well in the rain due to an internal liner.
 Just be sure not to overstuff, as the fabric on the sides doesn't overlap.

 Ease of Use

 Imagine wearing your favorite sweatpants — soft, supple, easy to move around in — and you have an idea of what it's like to use the Edge messenger bag.
 The flap opens easily, and the soft and supple all-natural cotton canvas is pleasant to use.

-The main flap flips over to the back, helping it to stand upright on your desk or the floor, making the front "workstation" organization panels easy to access, and also facilitating access to the mesh pocket hidden under the flap.
+The main flap flips over to the back, helping the bag to stand upright on a desk or the floor.
+This makes the front "workstation" organization panels easy to access, and also facilitating access to the mesh pocket hidden under the flap.
 The pockets are excellent and fun to use, but they don't inspire a ton of confidence for long bike commutes or chaotic airport travel.